Guidelines to Maintaining Status (Students)

 How to Maintain Your Lawful F/J Student Status

-Although full-time enrollment may differ from school to school, generally it is
+Full-time enrollment may differ from school to school, but generally it is:

 - one residence unit for schools/programs using the RU system

-If you’re not sure if you’re enrolled full-time, check your enrollment status at SSOL (StudentServicesOnline), or check with your school.
+If you’re not sure if you’re enrolled full-time, check your enrollment status at Student Services OnLine (SSOL )or check with your school.

 While in the U.S., you must keep your I-20 / DS-2019 up-to-date by informing us of any pertinent changes.